 Is This The Right Time to Invest In Gold?

 Many analysts suggest that it is an appropriate time for investors to hold gold for a medium to long term.
 But the current economic uncertainty makes it difficult to conclude.

 Nonetheless, willing investors can resort to online platforms.
 They make it easier for investors to invest in digital gold.
 Being completely online, investing in digital gold helps in hedging market volatilities and rising inflation.
 This will also diversify your investment portfolio.

 So, should you invest in gold?
 It completely depends on the market.
 If the economy revives, it may reduce the gold price, and you may have to look for other investment avenues.
 In contrast, if the market continues to face economic slowdown and reduced interest rates persist, investing in gold is ideal.

 According to data, the gold price in the last 10 years has historically been rising with few exceptions.
 Thus, investors are resorting to it as a haven against economic disturbances.
-Nevertheless, online platforms like Kredx make it easier for those to invest in digital gold.
+Nevertheless, online platforms make it easier for those to invest in digital gold.
 The main benefit is that one can sell digital gold at any time at the prevailing rate, offering a higher yield if done timely.
 At the same time, it also hedges against inflation and other external factors.